wp-plugins/buddypress-groups-extras/readme.txt

 5. Adding new group page

 == Changelog ==

+= 3.5 (22.05.2013) =
+* Completely new admin area - tabbed and better looking
+* New admin area option: User Access
+* Lots of other code improvements

 = 3.4 (10.04.2013) =
 * New admin area option: delete or preserve all plugin's data on its deactivation